AviatrixSystems/Docs/HowTos/FAQ.rst

-Click on Settings > Logging > LogStash logging and input the required parameters to enable forwarding of controller syslog events and all gateways syslog and auth log to a Logstash server.
+Click on Settings > Logging > LogStash logging and input the required parameters to enable forwarding of Controller syslog events and all gateways syslog and auth log to a Logstash server.

 SUMO Logic, Splunk, DataDog and rSyslog are also supported.